Try Paramount+ free for 7 days

 For features, it lets you download content to your mobile device to watch offline and a lot of the titles come with closed captions.
 The content you've started watching appears in a dedicated section on the homepage, but you can't add movies or shows to a watchlist for later.
 There are no multiple profiles either.
 However, Paramount Plus does offer multiple profiles in the US, so the feature will likely appear in Australia.
 Eventually.

-As we've mentioned, Foxtel pay TV comes with a set-top box which connects to your TV, as well as an app, Foxtel GO, that allows you to stream content live or on demand via laptop or mobile devices.
+As we've mentioned, Foxtel pay TV comes with a set-top box that connects to your TV, as well as an app, Foxtel GO, that allows you to stream content live or on demand via laptop or mobile devices.
 The set-top box lets you record content, pause and rewind live TV.
-With Foxtel's latest box model, the iQ4, you can also stream content from Netflix and other services.
+Foxtel's latest box model iQ4 also lets you stream content from Netflix and other services.

 Finally, BINGE is the most robust streaming service for Foxtel content.
 It works via web, phones/tablets, Samsung TVs, Apple TV, Android TV, Telstra TV and Chromecast.
 The interface is well-designed and easy to navigate.